Height and Weight Air Force Requirements: What You Need to Know

 Weight and Body Composition Assessments

-The Air Force conducts regular fitness assessments to ensure personnel maintain appropriate body composition.
+The Air Force conducts regular fitness assessments to verify that personnel maintain the appropriate body composition levels.

-It includes nutrition education, exercise recommendations, and regular progress checks.
+This program includes nutrition education, exercise guidelines, and periodic progress evaluations.

 Air Force Fitness Requirements